 Restricted Stock and Restricted Stock Units.
 Shares of restricted stock and/or restricted stock units may be granted under the 2020 Plan, either for no consideration or for such consideration as the Administrator shall determine.
 Shares of restricted stock are shares granted subject to transfer restrictions and any other restrictions imposed by the Committee, which restrictions lapse upon satisfaction of such conditions as the Committee shall determine.
 Shares of restricted stock that have not vested may be forfeited to or repurchased by us on such terms and conditions as the Committee shall determine.
 A restricted stock unit is an award representing the right to receive, upon vesting, one share of our common stock (or a percentage or multiple of one share).
 Restricted stock units may vest separately or in combination at such time or times, in installments or otherwise, as the Administrator may determine.
 The number of shares of restricted stock or the number of restricted stock units granted, the purchase price, if any, vesting terms and conditions and such other conditions and/or restrictions as the Committee shall determine shall be set forth in an award agreement.
-Participants holding shares of restricted stock may be granted voting rights with respect to their shares, but participants holding restricted stock units will not have voting rights with respect to their restricted stock units.
+Participants holding shares of restricted stock units.
 Holders of restricted stock units have the rights of a stockholder only as to shares of stock issued upon settlement of such restricted stock units, and restricted stock units may be settled in cash, shares of common stock, property or some combination of the foregoing as determined by the Committee.
 After termination of service with us or any affiliate, a participant will be able to retain his or her restricted shares and/or restricted stock units for the period of time, if any, and on the terms and conditions determined by the Committee and stated in the award agreement.